 Some of the endemic plant species consist of Tetracentraceae, Hamamelidaceae, Circaesteraceae, Butomaceae, Stachyuraceae, Rhododendron, Primula, and Pedicularis.

-There are around 750 species of Orchids found in Himalayas and Ermania himalayensis is a unique plant which was discovered on the slopes of Mt.
+There are around 750 species of Orchids found in Himalayas and Ermania himalayensis is a unique plant that was discovered on the slopes of Mt.
 Kamet in the northwestern Himalayas.

 Indo-Burma Biodiversity Hotspot

-It encompasses around 2,373,000 square kilometres of the Ganges-Brahmaputra lowlands.
+It encompasses around 2,373,000 square kilometers of the Ganges-Brahmaputra lowlands.